直接跳至内容部分

 • Develop your own characters, logos, and concepts

-Use royalty-free clip art and stock photos
+Use royalty-free clip art and stock (correctly)

-Leverage Creative Commons licenses
+Leverage Creative Commons (with the right license)

-• CC BY: You must give credit to the original creator
+• CC BY: credit required

 Use public domain images